metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 systems, where `stty -a` reports 0 rows/columns.
 (Outside of `[Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI)` the module now uses a default size of 24 x 80 in those cases.)

+Colours in [Curses::UI](https://metacpan.org/pod/Curses%3A%3AUI) may behave strange and/or wrong and also leave the previously defined colours in a messed up state.

+There are probably other quirks in the display, even though the unit-tests have a coverage of almost 100% (see `builder/confess-uncoverable.lst` for the complete list of statements, branches and conditions that could not be covered).

 # METHODS